metro-digital-inner-source/md-schema-store/README.md

 1. This requires to have a special plugin installed.
     It is the plugin *YAML Language Support by Red Hat.*
-1. Go to the menue *File-->Preferences-->Settings*
+1. Go to the menu *File-->Preferences-->Settings*
 1. Decide whether you want to do this change for every project (tab *User*) or only for a single project (tab *Workspace*)
 1. Search for *yaml schema*
-1. Find the section *Yaml: Schemas* on the right hand side and klick on *Edit in settings.json*
+1. Find the section *Yaml: Schemas* on the right hand side and click on *Edit in settings.json*
 1. Add the schema for a file

     ```yaml